mswieboda/crayster/README.md

 ## Usage

-First, checkout the repo, then build the executable by running `make` (this will install dependencies via `shards install` unless already done).
+First, checkout the repo, then build the executable by running `make` or `make install`.
+This will build a release of `crayster` and place in `/usr/local/bin` similar to Homebrew installs.

-(To run a more efficient release exec, run `make release`. `make` defaults to non-release `build` for ease during development.)

-Here is an output of running `./crayster --help`
+Here is an output of running `crayster --help`

 ```
-$ ./crayster --help
+$ crayster --help

   Creates a new Cray (Crystal RayLib) project, copying required RayLib library